espressif/esp-idf/docs/en/security/flash-encryption.rst

 The following flash encryption modes are available:

-- :ref:`flash-enc-development-mode` - recommended for use ONLY DURING DEVELOPMENT, as it does not prevent modification and possible readout of encrypted flash contents.
+- :ref:`flash-enc-development-mode` - recommended for use ONLY DURING DEVELOPMENT, as it does not prevent modification and readout of encrypted flash contents.
 - :ref:`flash-enc-release-mode` - recommended for manufacturing and production to prevent physical readout of encrypted flash contents.